 2 to 3 days before roasting:

-Early on the day or the night before you’d like to eat:
+Early on the day before you’d like to eat the turkey:

-Combine the brine, water and ice in the 5-gallon bucket.
-Place the thawed turkey (with innards removed) breast side down in brine.
-If necessary, weigh down the bird to ensure it is fully immersed, cover, and refrigerate or set in cool area for 8 to 16 hours, turning the bird once half way through brining.
+Combine the brine, water and place the thawed turkey (with innards removed) breast side down in brine.
+Refrigerate for 8 hours, turning the bird once half way through brining.

-Combine the apple, onion, cinnamon stick, and 1 cup of water in a microwave safe dish and microwave on high for 5 minutes.
-Add steeped aromatics to the turkey’s cavity along with the rosemary and sage.
-Tuck the wings underneath the bird and coat the skin liberally with canola oil.
+Combine the onion, celery, cinnamon stick and rosemary in turkey’s cavity along .
+Tuck the wings underneath the bird and coat the skin with canola oil and butter mix.